25th Pennsylvania Infantry Regiment: History

 On the same day that these First Defenders were arriving in Washington, the remainder of the regiment, which would ultimately be designated as the 25th Pennsylvania Volunteer Infantry, was being organized in Harrisburg, Pennsylvania by Colonel Henry L. Cake, Lieutenant Colonel John B. Selheimer and Major James H. Campbell.
 They were then also transported via train to Washington, D.C. by way of Baltimore.
-Initially assigned to the Department of Washington, Companies A, G and H of the First Defenders (the Ringgold Light Artillery, Logan Guard, and Allen Rifles) were quartered in the U.S. Capitol Building, and assigned to guard the Washington Arsenal and Washington Navy Yard while Companies D and E (the Logan Guard and Washington Artillery) were stationed at Fort Washington.
+Initially assigned to the Department of Washington, Companies A, G and H of the First Defenders (the Ringgold Light Artillery, Logan Guards, and Allen Rifles) were quartered in the U.S. Capitol Building, and assigned to guard the Washington Arsenal and Washington Navy Yard while Companies D and E (the Logan Guard and Washington Artillery) were stationed at Fort Washington.
 The remainder of the 25th Pennsylvania Volunteer Infantry were assigned to tents, and were also stationed near the arsenal.
 On May 27, 1861, Companies A, G, and H were also assigned to Cake's command.

 These scenes were drawn by artist Alfred Waud in 1864, three years after the 25th Pennsylvania was stationed in Martinsburg, West Virginia.

 Companies A and E subsequently remained on duty at the arsenal for the remainder of their service tenure while Companies B, E, and H spent the remainder of their service tenure on garrison duty at Fort Washington.
 Companies D, F, G, I, and K, which had been placed under the command of Lieutenant Colonel Selheimer, were marched to Rockville, Maryland from June 29 to 30, 1861 and, upon their arrival, were attached to the command of Colonel Charles P. Stone.
 On July 1, they were ordered to Poolesville, from where they moved to Sandy Hook opposite Harper's Ferry, at which point Colonel Cake resumed command.
 Still assigned to Stone's command, they marched for Martinsburg, West Virginia from July 6 to 8, and were attached to Stone's 7th Brigade in the 3rd Division under Major-General Charles W. Sandford, which was part of the Department of Pennsylvania and the U.S. Army of the Shenandoah headed by Robert Patterson.
 On July 15, they advanced to Bunker Hill.
 From July 17 to 23, they made camp near Harper's Ferry.

 On July 23, all of the companies which made up the 25th Pennsylvania departed from their respective duty stations, and made their way back, by train, to Harrisburg, where they began to be honorably mustered out through August 1.
 Many of the members of this regiment then reenlisted for additional service terms with the 96th Pennsylvania Infantry.